LLM Compression by Block Removal with Constrained Binary Optimization: Method

 \section{Method}

-Our method extends the ideas from the Combinatorial Brain Surgeon~\cite{Yu_22} to block removal.
+Our method extends the ideas from the \textit{Combinatorial Brain Surgeon}~\cite{Yu_22} to block removal.
 In that work, the authors describe how to identify which weights to prune by solving a combinatorial optimization problem.
-To adapt this approach to block-level pruning, we introduce a coupling variable $\alpha_i$ for each transformer block $i$, consisting of an attention block $ATTN$ and a feedforward neural network block $FNN$.
-The residual connections in the forward pass are modified as follows:
+To adapt this approach to block-level pruning, we introduce a coupling variable $\alpha_i$ for each transformer block $i$.
+The residual connections in the forward pass of the attention block $ATTN$ and the feed-forward neural network block $FNN$ are modified as follows:

-This modification is illustrated in Fig.~\ref{sketch}.
+This modification is illustrated in Fig.~\ref{sketch} (B).
 We initialize $\alpha_i = 1$ for all $i$, which recovers the original model.